swiss/fedlex-jolux/doc/impacts.md

 ## SPARQL Examples

-The following query shows all the entries in the OC, that have an impact on the federal constitution:
+The following query shows all the entries in the Official Compilation, that have an impact on the federal constitution:

 ```sparql
 PREFIX jolux: <http://data.legilux.public.lu/resource/ontology/jolux#>